xbmc/xbmc/docs/README.osx.md

 The minimum version of OSX you need to run(!)
 Kodi is 10.8 atm.

-- On Mavericks (OSX 10.9.x) we recommend using Xcode 6.1.
-- On Yosemite (OSX 10.10.x) we recommend using Xcode 6.4.
-- On El Capitan (OSX 10.11.x) we recommend using Xcode 7.x or Xcode 8.x.
+- On El Capitan (OSX 10.11.x) we recommend using Xcode 8.x.
 - On Sierra (macOS 10.12.x) we recommend using Xcode 8.x.
 - On High Sierra (macOS 10.13.x) we recommend using Xcode 9.x.